sparql-generate/sparql-generate/README.md

 ##### URI instead of the Generate pattern.

 Instead of `GENERATE {...}`, one may use `GENERATE <iri>`.
-In such cases, the engine must operate a GET at the given IRI, (only http scheme is considered for now) with Accept Header Field set to "application/spargl".
-If it retrieves a SPARGL query, then this query is executed with the current binding solution.
+In such cases, the engine must operate a GET at the given IRI, (only http scheme is considered for now) with Accept Header Field set to "application/sparql-generate".
+If it retrieves a SPARQL-Generate query, then this query is executed with the current binding solution.

 ##### `USE BINDINGS` clause